j50n/deno-proc/README.md

 ## Short-Form Run Functions

+The short-form api gets the job done.
+It is not a general purpose api, but it covers a lot of common use cases, and when it works, it reduces code noise (boilerplate) dramatically.
+It is easy and familiar.
+If the default behaviors are okay, and if you don't have a large data set, and you don't need to stream data from process to process asynchronously, the short-form api might work for you.
+It produces very concise and readable code, and it is more approachable if you are still unsure about all this child process stuff.
+It is a good place to start.

 **An Example**

 To get you started, here is an example where we pass a text `string` to a